grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 type: Opaque
 ```

-Then deploy TempoStack with gateway enabled
+Then deploy `TempoStack` with gateway enabled:

 ```yaml
 spec: